danbz/aesthetic-programming/source/5-ObjectAbstraction/Readme.md

 ## Further notes

-//need to add the dist function, keypressed, scoring game
+//need to add the dist function, keypressed, scoring game, repeat again on shapes (each tofu)
+//image pacman

 **A game:** The program is a game, and as such there are winners and losers (eating tofu is gamified). `checkResult()` is a function used to check how many tofus remain.
 If they are less than the required amount, then the "game over" text will be displayed.